zammad/zammad-user-documentation/advanced/text-modules.rst

       Text modules are updated immediately when a new group has been selected—no need to click **Update**.

+   How do you which groups go with which text modules?
+Ask your administrator!

 Text modules on ticket creation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^